szefo09/dm-ocg-octgn/README.md

     - Sniper Mosquito
     - Stained Glass
     - Split-Head Hydroturtle Q
+    - Daidalos, General of Fury

 - **Silent Skill Effects Added**:
   - **After your opponent ends turn, during the untapping phase, if you have a Silent Skill creature tapped on your side of the board, you'll get a prompt if you want it tapped to activate Silent Skill effect!**
   - **New Cards Added**:
     - Brad, Super Kickin' Dynamo
     - Flohdani, the Spydroid
     - Gazer Eyes, Shadow of Secrets
     - Hustle Berry
     - Minelord Skyterror
     - Soderlight, the Cold Blade
     - Vorg's Engine
 - **"At the end of your turn" Effects Added**:
   - **When you pass the turn to your opponent, all of the automated cards' effects will trigger!**
   - **New Cards Added**: